MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/cpu-performance-limited-status-unhealthy.md

   - Microsoft Teams
 ms.custom: CI177322
 ---
-# The CPU status of a Team Rooms device is Unhealthy
+# The CPU performance limited status is Unhealthy

 ## Symptoms

-In the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), the following symptoms occur for a Teams Rooms device:
+In the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), the **CPU performance limited** signal of a Microsoft Teams Rooms device is shown as **Unhealthy**, and the incident severity value is shown as **Warning**.

-   - A **CPU performance limited** signal is displayed
-   - The device status is shown as **Unhealthy**
-   - The incident severity value is shown as **Warning**

 > [!NOTE]
 > Incidents that are classified as **Warning** don't affect the health status that's reported for a device.